Beef, Pork and Lamb joints from different supermarkets

 Cheapest supermarket for a pork joint

 Of all of the joints you can buy, pork is always the cheapest option.
-But which supermarket is cheapest for pork this Easter?
+But which supermarket is cheapest for pork?
+To be clear, I’m not looking at the price of gammon joints, we want pork meat with crackling on our plates.

-There’s one clear winner here: Lidl.
-The shop’s XXL British Pork Leg Joint is £3.49 per kilo.
+2nd Lidl: XXL British Pork Leg Joint is £3.49 per kilo

-3rd – Sainsbury’s: British large pork crackling joint is £5/kg with Nectar
+4th – Sainsbury’s: British large pork crackling joint is £5/kg with Nectar (save a third)

 5th Aldi: British pork leg crackling joint is £5.29/kg